objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ```

+> Note that oir design had a rounded edge to each bar.
+This was not implmeneted... hm, no other excuse that we wimply ran out of time.

 Now that the 'bar' is constructed lets append svg text elements for a screen name and a barscore label and 2 svg circles creating the frame for the player picture.

 ```javascript